 Their young stay with their parents for as least a year after hatching, whether they nest singly or in colonies.
 They can show up in flocks with other geese, such as Canada Geese.

-Cackling Geese generally build their nests on islands in tiny lakes or marshes in the polar tundra (one subspecies occurs on islands in the Bering Sea).
+Cackling Geese generally build their nests on islands in tiny lakes or marshes in the Polar Tundra (one subspecies occurs on islands in the Bering Sea).

 They hunt in wetlands and meadows all year long.
 They forage in agricultural fields during migration and when on the wintering grounds.
 They spend the night roosting with other geese on lakes, reservoirs, or marshes.